Skip To Main Content

-Derrion Hardie finished his fourth full year (fifth year total counting the COVID canceled 2020 season) as the head baseball coach at Dakota State University.
-He begins the 2024-25 season achieving two career win milestones during the 2024 season.
-Hardie surpassed 300 wins with 334 as a college head coach and 100 wins with 131 as the head coach at Dakota State University.
-His combined record as a head coach at the collegiate and high school levels is 781-408.
+The 2024 season marked Hardie’s fourth full year (fifth year total counting the COVID canceled 2020 season) as the head baseball coach at Dakota State University.
+He finished the 2024 season achieving two career win milestones surpassing 300 wins with 334 as a college head coach and 100 wins with 131 as the head coach at Dakota State.

 The Trojans narrowly missed receiving an at-large bid into the national tournament in 2024 finishing with a record of 36-16.
 This was the third consecutive season with 33 or more wins.
 Additional highlights in 2024 consisted of the second-best record in program history, a top 10 pitching staff and top 25 offense in the country and breaking 17 school records.